ManueGE/Maketa/README.md

 view.mkt.edges = view.mkt.super.edges - UIContentInset(top: 16, left: 16, bottom: 16, right: 16)
 view.mkt.edges = otherView.mkt.margins - .top
 ```

+> **Note**: Autolayout will be automatically activated in writing operations, but not in reading operations.
+In the examples above, autolayout will be activated in `view` but not in `otherView`.

 ### `greaterOrEqual`  and `lessOrEqual`